ChairOfStructuralMechanicsTUM/Mechanics_Apps/README.md

 If you are using a Linux system, please execute the ```.sh``` scripts, under Windows use the ```.cmd``` scripts if available.

-1. install Anaconda with python **version 2.7**: https://www.continuum.io/downloads (Choose installation for all users if possible)
+1. install Anaconda with python **version 2.7**: https://www.continuum.io/downloads !!Choose installation for all users if possible!!
 2. install Git
     * Linux: see https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
     * Windows: see https://git-for-windows.github.io/